AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 ## Introduction {#introduction}

-During pipeline execution, a number of metrics are captured and compared to either the key performance indicators (KPIs) defined by the business owner or to standards set by Adobe Managed Services.
+During pipeline execution, the software captures a number of metrics.
+These metrics are then compared to the Key Performance Indicators (KPIs) defined by the business owner.
+Or, they are compared to standards set by Adobe Managed Services.

-These are reported using three-tiered rating system.
+These results are reported using a three-tiered rating system.

 ## Three-Tiered Ratings {#three-tiered-ratings}